awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/interprocess-communication.md

 ## Requirements<a name="ipc-requirements"></a>

-To develop custom component that you IPC, you must use the AWS IoT Device SDK v2\.
+To develop custom components that use IPC, you must use the AWS IoT Device SDK v2\.
 Use the following information to download and use the SDK in the language of your choice\.

 ------
 #### [ Java ]